-This week’s installment of Hilltown Families’ 2015 Summer Reading Resource series features Lisa Campbell Ernst’s Sam Johnson and the Blue Ribbon Quilt.
-A heartwarming tale featuring themes of rural living, cooperation, and gender roles, the story is a great read for folks ages 5 and older.
+This week’s installment of Hilltown Families’ Summer Reading Resource series features Lisa Campbell Ernst’s Sam Johnson and the Blue Ribbon Quilt.
+The story is a heartwarming tale featuring themes of rural living, cooperation, and gender roles; the story is an excellent read for folks ages five and older.

-Sam Johnson, one half of the book’s namesake, is a rural farmer who leads what appears to be a fairly idyllic agrarian life.
+One half of the book’s namesake, Sam Johnson, is a rural farmer who leads what appears to be a relatively idyllic rural life.
 One day, he decides that he’d like to learn to quilt and asks his wife’s quilting group if he can join.
 Surprised that a man would request such a thing, the women turn Sam away.
 Rather than be discouraged, Sam stands up for himself and pickets their decision, then creates his very own men’s quilting group.
-With his fellow male quilters, Sam creates a beautiful quilt that he plans to enter in the county fair – in order to compete against the women’s group’s creation.
+Sam makes a beautiful quilt that he plans to enter at the county fair to compete against the women’s group’s creation with his fellow male quilters.
 In the end, an accident and a compromise combine to make for a surprisingly happy ending.

-While it’s obvious by the end of the story that the characters have all learned some important lessons, the story is about far more than learning to work together.
-Young readers can use the book as a means of considering gender roles in American culture, and in questioning Sam’s role solely as a farmer (and the women’s roles solely as quilters and homemakers), readers may make deep connections to their own gender-based experiences and expectations for the world.
-Critical thinking questions embedded in the book’s accompanying guide help to support families in considering this and other issues that arise within the story.
+While it’s evident by the end of the story that the characters have learned some important lessons, the story is about far more than learning to work together.
+Young readers can use the book to consider gender roles in American culture.
+Questioning Sam’s role solely as a farmer (and the women’s roles solely as quilters and homemakers), readers may make deep connections to their own gender-based experiences and expectations for the world.
+Critical thinking questions embedded in the book’s accompanying guide help support families in considering this and other issues that arise within the story.

 - Download Literary Guide for Sam Johnson and the Blue Ribbon Quilt